 Why Take a Kailash Mansarovar Trip?

 Mount Kailash is a religiously sanctified site to followers of Hinduism, Buddhism, and the Bon religion.
-Mount Kailash is the cosmic hub of the universe where godly energy resides.
-As per Hindu culture, it is where Lord Shiva (God of all Gods) abides eternally with his wife Parvati in meditation.
+Mount Kailash is considered the cosmic hub of the universe, where it is believed that divine energy resides.
+As per Hindu culture, it is where Lord Shiva (God of all Gods) abides along with his wife Parvati eternally in meditation.

-Nearby is the pristine Lake Mansarovar, which is considered to be Brahma’s soul creation.
+Nearby is the pristine Lake Mansarovar, considered to be Brahma’s creation of the soul.
 It is believed by Buddhists to be the home of Buddha Demchok (Chakrasamvara), the embodiment of the highest bliss, and by followers of the Bon religion as the center of spiritual energy.

 Who Can Join the Kailash Mansarovar Tour?

 The Kailash Tour is open to spiritual travelers, cultural enthusiasts, adventure seekers, and nature lovers alike.
-Travelers from all countries drawn by Mount Kailash’s spiritual aura and the mystical beauty of the lakes and the Himalayas can join this transformational journey.
+Travelers of all countries who are drawn by the spiritual aura of Mount Kailash and the mystical beauty of the lakes and the Himalayas can join this transformational journey.

 Kailash Mansarovar Tour Cost